Dorchester, Boston

-Dorchester (/ˈdɔːrtʃɛstər/) is a neighborhood comprising more than 6 mi2 in the city of Boston, Massachusetts, United States.
+Dorchester (/ˈdɔːrtʃɛstər/ DOR-chest-ər) is a neighborhood comprising more than 6 mi2 in the city of Boston, Massachusetts, United States.
 Originally, Dorchester was a separate town, founded by Puritans who emigrated in 1630 from Dorchester, Dorset, England, to the Massachusetts Bay Colony.
 This dissolved municipality, Boston's largest neighborhood by far, is often divided by city planners in order to create two planning areas roughly equivalent in size and population to other Boston neighborhoods.

 Founded in 1630, just a few months before the founding of the city of Boston, Dorchester now covers a geographic area approximately equivalent to nearby Cambridge.
 When annexed to Boston in 1870, Dorchester was still a primarily rural town and had a population of 12,000.
 Construction of railroad and commuter streetcar lines brought rapid growth, increasing the population to 150,000 by 1920.
 In the 2010 United States census, the neighborhood's population was 92,115.

-Dorchester has a very diverse population, which includes a large concentration of African Americans, European Americans (particularly those of Irish, German, Italian, and Polish origin, reflecting late 19th and early 20th century immigration).
+Dorchester has a very diverse population, which includes a large concentration of African Americans and European Americans (particularly those of Irish, German, Italian, and Polish origin, reflecting late 19th and early 20th century immigration).
 More numerous immigrants and their descendants since the later 20th century have come from the Caribbean, Central and South America, and East and Southeast Asia.

 Dorchester also has a significant LGBT population, with active political groups.
-It has the largest concentration of same-sex couples in Boston after the neighborhoods of the South End and Jamaica Plain.
+It has the third largest concentration of same-sex couples in Boston after the neighborhoods of the South End and Jamaica Plain.
 Most of the people over the age of 25 have completed high school or obtained a GED.

 History

 Indigenous peoples

 Prior to European colonization, the region around Dorchester was inhabited by the indigenous Massachusett.
 They lived in settlements established alongside the Neponset River estuary, which was a plentiful source of fish, including trout; they also gathered shellfish from the riverbed and hunted beaver and deer.
 They established farms in nearby hills.
 During the initial period of colonization by Puritan settlers, the Massachusett suffered a rapid decline in population due to the introduction of foreign infectious diseases to which they had no acquired immunity, and violence related to settler colonialism.

 The Massachusett sachem, Chickatawbut, negotiated land treaties with the Puritan settlers before dying of smallpox in 1633.
 His brother, Cutshamekin, who succeeded him, deeded further land to the settlers.
 The remaining Massachusett in the region, including Cutshamekin, accepted some Christianity as a form of survivance.
-They eventually resettled in the Praying Town of Natick.
+They eventually resettled in the praying town of Natick.